genie-tooling/genie-tooling/docs/guides/logging.md

 ## Redaction

-Both `DefaultLogAdapter` and the new `PyviderTelemetryLogAdapter` (as per the plan) will integrate with a `RedactorPlugin` to sanitize sensitive data before logging.
+Both `DefaultLogAdapter` and the new `PyviderTelemetryLogAdapter` will integrate with a `RedactorPlugin` to sanitize sensitive data before logging.
 *   The `DefaultLogAdapter` has built-in schema-aware redaction which can be toggled, and it also uses the configured `RedactorPlugin`.
 *   The `PyviderTelemetryLogAdapter` will also use a configured `RedactorPlugin` for a first pass of redaction before handing data to Pyvider's logging methods.